 So based on Ryan’s instructions, we pack our wet suites, harnesses and helmets in the backpacks he hands us.
 Just before 8.30 we start our hike down towards the bottom of the canyon.
 We ask him to explain the difference between canyoning and abseiling (or rappelling, as we call it in the States).
-He explains that canyoning is the experience of going through a canyon and that abseiling is a motion needed to get through it.
+He tells us that canyoning is the experience of going through a canyon and that abseiling is a motion needed to get through it.

 A hike in the river

-And so we enter the river and climb over rocks and through water.
+And so we enter the river and climb over rocks and wade through the water.
 Before we know it, we reach the first rockpool.
 This one is not too deep and fairly wide, so after Mandi jumps, I take a deep breath and follow her into the dark water.
 One jump down, not so bad.

 Taking the jump

 We reach the second rock pool.
 This one is narrow, dark and deep, 3.5 meters deep.
 Mandi takes the plunge into the black hole below us and my heart skips a beat (or two).
 Because now it is my turn.
 So I stand on the top, look down and say out loud what I am feeling: “I can’t do this”.
 Ryan tells me I can but I repeat more firmly “I can’t do this”.
 Mandi tells me from below that it wasn’t too bad and I realize there really is no way back.
 After that, I close my eyes, take one more deep breath, and take the jump.
 I surface and feel a rush of adrenaline, I have done it.